 Golden State Mutual Life Insurance Building

 The former home office of the Golden State Mutual Life Insurance Company tells a fascinating story of African Americans in Los Angeles, throughout California, and nationally.
+This historic building is a City of Los Angeles Historic-Cultural Monument (HCM) and listed in the National Register of Historic Places.

 What became the Golden State Mutual Life Insurance Company was founded in 1925 by William Nickerson, Jr.; Norman Oliver Houston; and George Allen Beavers, Jr. It was one of the first companies to offer life insurance to African Americans in Los Angeles, who were routinely denied coverage.
 The company filled a huge void, grew very quickly, and by 1945 was the largest black-owned business west of the Mississippi River.